 U.S. experts recommended that the Russians should appear for brings about of the failure at property.

-"The Russian Space Agency would do themselves and the foreseeable future of Russian planetary exploration some great to appear inside of the project and the agency to discover the result in of the Phobos-Ground mishap," explained Alan Stern, former connect administrator for science at NASA and now director of the Florida Space Institute at the College of Central Florida.
+Agency would do themselves and the foreseeable future of Russian planetary exploration some great to appear inside of the project and the agency to discover the result in of the Phobos-Ground mishap," explained Alan Stern, former connect administrator for science at NASA and now director of the Florida Space Institute at the College of Central Florida.

 The present Roscosmos head, Vladimir Popovkin, has stated the craft's malfunction could have been induced by overseas interference.
 Deputy Prime Minister Dmitry Rogozin acknowledged U.S. radar interference as a achievable lead to but mentioned it was as well early to make any conclusions and advised the issue could be the spacecraft alone.